F Letter: New Russian Feminist Poetry

-F Letter: New Russian Feminist Poetry (October 2020) is a collection of contemporary poetry edited by Galina Rymbu, Eugene Ostashevsky, and Ainsley Morse.
-According to its publisher, isolarii, it is the first anthology of feminist poetry from Russia in any language.
+F Letter: New Russian Feminist Poetry is a collection of contemporary poetry edited by Galina Rymbu, Eugene Ostashevsky, and Ainsley Morse.
+It was the first anthology of feminist poetry from Russia in any language.
 Rymbu, in the introduction to the book, writes that F Letter is “a secret burrow, an island of freedom.”
 The works are published in both English and Russian, with a foreword by poet Eileen Myles and philosopher Amia Srinivasan.

-Poets in the anthology include Egana Djabbarova, Lolita Agamalov, Oksana Vasyakina, Nastya Denisova, and Ekaterina Simonova.
+Poets in the anthology include Egana Djabbarova, Daria Serenko, Lolita Agamalov, Oksana Vasyakina, Nastya Denisova, and Ekaterina Simonova.
 The title of the book comes from the Russian-language journal ф письмо (F pismo), which has published LGBTQ+ and feminist poetry since 2017 and was founded by Galina Rymbu.